Kahsolt/water-quality-predict/doc/api.md

-  target?: str|str[]  // task target, choose from `Target`, default to 'all' jobs?: str[]        // scheduled jobs, default to all applicable jobs name?: str          // custom task name
+  target?: str|str[]  // task target, choose from `Target`, default to 'all' jobs?: str[]        // scheduled jobs, default to all applicable jobs name?: str          // custom task name thresh?: float      // override `dataset.encoder.params.thresh` of all `clf_` jobs of this task }
-}

 // response